Communication Disorders BS

-Describe the typical acquisition of language and its relationship to cognitive, psychological, and social development.
-Demonstrate understanding of the nature of language and how it is described.
-Identify key milestones in development and describe atypical language use in conditions such as autism spectrum disorders, language learning disabilities, and aphasia.
+Describe the typical acquisition of language and key developmental milestones.
+Describe the relationship of language to cognitive, psychological, and social development.
+Describe the construct of language and language treatment approaches.
+Describe atypical language use in conditions such as autism spectrum disorders, language learing disability, and developmental language disorder.

 Define and describe the anatomy and physiology of speech production and explain the scientific basis of measuring speech performance.
 Describe atypical speech sound production and identify appropriate intervention approaches.

 Identify the populations served within educational, medical, and community settings by speech-language pathologists and audiologists.
 Demonstrate an understanding of the principles of ethical practice and the importance of graduate level training and clinical competence in working with individuals with communication disorders.

 Archiving of assessment tools for the undergraduate program include computer archiving of course grades (university level archiving) and computer archiving within the department of the Annual Alumni Survey, external reviews, Senior Survey, and the National Assessment of Student Engagement.